GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 Most scientists are familiar with the sequence: *raw data* → *processing* → *final illustration*.
-In order to finalize papers for submission to scientific journals, prepare proposals, and create overheads and slides for various presentations, many scientists spend large amounts of time and money to create camera-ready figures.
+In order to finalize papers for submission to scientific journals, prepare proposals, and create illustrations for various presentations, many scientists spend large amounts of time and money to create high-quality figures.
 This process can be tedious and is often done manually, since available commercial or in-house software usually can do only part of the job.
-To expedite this process we introduce the Generic Mapping Tools (GMT for short), which is a free [2]_, software package that can be used to manipulate columns of tabular data, time-series, and gridded data sets, and display these data in a variety of forms ranging from simple *x*--*y* plots to maps and color, perspective, and shaded-relief illustrations.
+To expedite this process we introduce the Generic Mapping Tools (GMT for short), which is a free [2]_ software package that can be used to manipulate columns of tabular data, time-series, and gridded data sets, and display these data in a variety of forms ranging from simple *x*--*y* plots to maps and color-coded, perspective, and shaded-relief illustrations.
 GMT uses the *PostScript* page description language [*Adobe Systems Inc.*, 1990].
-With *PostScript*, multiple plot files can easily be superimposed to create arbitrarily complex images in gray tones or 24-bit true color.
+With *PostScript*, multiple plot files can easily be superimposed to create arbitrarily complex images in gray tones or full color.
-Line drawings, bitmapped images, and text can be easily combined in one illustration. *PostScript* plot files are device-independent: The same file can be printed at 300 dots per inch (dpi) on an ordinary laserwriter or at 2470 dpi on a phototypesetter when ultimate quality is needed.
+Line drawings, bitmapped images, and text can be easily combined in one illustration. *PostScript* plot files are device-independent: The same file can be printed at 300 dots per inch (dpi) on a cheap printer or converted to a high-resolution PNG image for online usage.
 GMT software is written as a set of UNIX tools [3]_ and is totally self-contained and fully documented.
-The system is offered free of charge and is distributed over the computer network (Internet) [*Wessel and Smith, 1991; 1995; 1998*].
+The system is offered free of charge and is distributed over the Internet [*Wessel and Smith, 1991; 1995; 1998*; *Wessel et al., 2013*].

 The original version 1.0 of GMT was released in the summer of 1988 when the authors were graduate students at Lamont-Doherty Earth Observatory of Columbia University.
-During our tenure as graduate students, L-DEO changed its computing environment to a distributed network of UNIX workstations, and we wrote GMT to run in this environment.
-It became a success at L-DEO, and soon spread to numerous other institutions in the US, Canada, Europe, and Japan.
-The current version benefits from the many suggestions contributed by users of the earlier versions, and now includes more than 50 tools, more than 30 projections, and many other new, more flexible features.
+During our tenure as graduate students, LDEO changed its computing environment to a distributed network of UNIX workstations, and we wrote GMT to run in this environment.
+It became a success at LDEO, and soon spread to numerous other institutions in the US, Canada, Europe, and Japan.
+The current version benefits from the many suggestions contributed by users of the earlier versions, and now includes more than 100 tools, more than 30 projections, and many other new, more flexible features.
 GMT provides scientists with a variety of tools for data manipulation and display, including routines to sample, filter, compute spectral estimates, and